ysow/dev-pipeline/README.md

 # dev-pipeline

-This project demonstrates how to migrate a containerized application from AWS ECS to Scaleway Compute Instances using:
+This project demonstrates how to deploy workloads on scaleway and automate the pipeline of deployment using :

 - **Terraform** for infrastructure provisioning
 - **Ansible** for Docker setup